The memory layer for Cursor, Claude, and any AI agent

 Which AI tools can I use with agimem?

-agimem works with MCP-compatible clients including Claude, Cursor, Windsurf, and other tools that support remote MCP servers.
+agimem works with MCP-compatible clients including Claude, Cursor, Windsurf, and VS Code.
+For tools without MCP support, use the REST API directly.

 How quickly can I set it up?